intel/vscode-oneapi-analysis-configurator/README.md

-# Intel® Profiling Tools Launchers
+﻿# Intel® Profiling Tools Launcher

 This is a plugin for seamless integration with Intel® Profiling Tools such as Intel® VTune™ Profiler and Intel® Advisor.